Shane Warne: State memorial service

-Awards and recognition
+Awards

 In 2000, a panel of cricket experts chose Warne as one of five Wisden Cricketers of the Century, the only specialist bowler selected and the only one who was still playing at the time.
 The same publication named Warne in an all-time Test World XI and he was the Wisden Leading Cricketer in the World in 1997 and 2004.

 In 2004, Warne was included as part of Richie Benaud's Greatest XI, a team chosen by Richie Benaud that compares players across all teams and eras using statistics and personal testimonials.
 Warne was chosen as the best spin bowler of all time by both Benaud and the Australian public, with 85% of respondents in agreement.
 In 2005, Warne was named the BBC Overseas Sports Personality of the Year.

-In 2007, Cricket Australia and Sri Lanka Cricket decided to name the Australia–Sri Lanka Test cricket series the Warne–Muralitharan Trophy in honour of Warne and Muttiah Muralitharan.
+In 2007, Cricket Australia and Sri Lanka Cricket decided to name the Australia–Sri Lanka Test cricket series the Warne–Muralidaran Trophy in honour of Warne and Muttiah Muralidaran.
 Also in 2007, Cricket Australia named Warne in their greatest ODI XI of all time.
 In 2009, Warne was awarded honorary life membership of Marylebone Cricket Club.

-On 22 December 2011, a statue honouring Warne was unveiled outside MCG.
+On 22 December 2011, a statue honouring Warne was unveiled outside the Melbourne Cricket Ground.
 The bronze statue was sculpted by Louis Laumen and depicts Warne during his bowling action and has an inscription highlighting his cricketing career.
 Warne, who was present at the sculpture's unveiling, stated: "It's a great honour, it's a bit weird seeing yourself up there but I'm very proud."

 In 2012, a grandstand at the Rose Bowl, where Warne played county cricket for Hampshire, was named the Shane Warne Stand.
 In 2012, he was also inducted into the Cricket Hall of Fame by Cricket Australia.
 In 2013, Warne was inducted into the ICC Cricket Hall of Fame.
 In a fan poll conducted by the Cricketers' Almanack in 2017, Warne was named in Australia's best Ashes XI of the previous 40 years.